Chuezhang2278/AndyBot/README.md

 ## Log (as of 7/31)

-- Been playing arknights recently so i decided to make a bot for the Gacha System, all units not in the pool but it works well enough.
+- Been playing [Arknights](https://www.arknights.global/) recently so i decided to make a bot for the **Gacha System**, all units not in the pool but it works well enough.
-  - Gacha System - Basically a lottery system in a game where there is a different set of items that you try to get using in game currency.
+  - **What is this Gacha System?** - Basically a lottery system in a game where there is a different set of items that you try to get using in game currency.
 Percentages are low and its quite easy to indulge yourself into these type of things if you are a gamer.